dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-3 Apple Instruments.md

 ## Apple Xcode Instruments

 The most convenient way to do similar performance analysis on MacOS is to use Xcode Instruments.
 This is an application performance analyzer and visualizer that comes for free with Xcode.
-Instruments is built on top of the DTrace tracing framework that was ported to MacOS from Solaris.
-Instruments has many tools to inspect performance of an application and enables us to do most of the basic things that other profilers like Intel VTune can do.
-The easiest way to get the profiler is to install Xcode from the Apple AppStore.
+The Instruments profiler is built on top of the DTrace tracing framework that was ported to MacOS from Solaris.
+It has many tools to inspect the performance of an application and enables us to do most of the basic things that other profilers like Intel VTune can do.
+The easiest way to get the profiler is to install Xcode from the Apple App Store.
 The tool requires no configuration; once you install it you're ready to go.

 In Instruments, you use specialized tools, known as instruments, to trace different aspects of your apps, processes, and devices over time.
 Instruments has a powerful visualization mechanism.
-It collects data as it profiles, and presents the results to you in real time.
+It collects data as it profiles and presents the results to you in real-time.
 You can gather different types of data and view them side by side, which enables you to see patterns in the execution, correlate system events and find very subtle performance issues.

-In this chapter we will only showcase the "CPU Counters" instrument, which is the most relevant for this book.
-Instruments can also visualize GPU, network and disk activity, track memory allocations and releases, capture user events, such as mouse clicks, provide insights into power efficiency, and more.
+In this chapter, we will only showcase the "CPU Counters" instrument, which is the most relevant for this book.
+Instruments can also visualize GPU, network, and disk activity, track memory allocations, and releases, capture user events, such as mouse clicks, provide insights into power efficiency, and more.
 You can read more about those use cases in the Instruments [documentation](https://help.apple.com/instruments/mac/current).[^1]

 ### What you can do with it: {.unlisted .unnumbered}